kyma-project/api-gateway/docs/user/custom-resources/apirule/test.md

-JwtAuthentication Config for Jwt Istio authentication
+Specifies the list of Istio JWT authentication objects.